blobaa/bba-did-method-specification/docs/markdown/spec.md

     3. check if the DID attestation state is inactive.
 If so, stop the whole resolution process.
 10. check if the DID attestation state is active.
 If so, continue with the resolution process.
 Otherwise, continue with step 4.

-The second task is to **retrieve the DID Document Template**.
-This is done by determining the storage mechanism specified by the storage type field and retrieving the DDOT with the appropriated storage mechanism and the DDOT reference string.
+The second task is to **retrieve the DID document template**.
+This is done by determining the storage mechanism specified by the storage type field and retrieving the DDOT with the appropriate storage mechanism and the DDOT reference string.

-The last task is to **convert the DDOT into a DID Document** by inserting the DID string information.
+The last task is to **convert the DDOT into a DID document** by inserting the DID string information.

 After successfully completing these three tasks, a `bba` DID resolver is able to return a verified DID document to the requester.

 ## Security Considerations

+The following security considerations must be taken into account.

 ### Key Management